Article

 What Good Technology Actually Looks Like

-The difference between technology that helps and technology that harms comes down to one question: Does it reduce cognitive load or increase it?
+The difference between technology that helps and technology that harms comes down to one question:

 Bad technology: